 The heat exchanger must stand external to the area being cooled and, preferably, in the outside atmosphere.
-It can stand freely on a flat surface or may be hung in the upright position, from a window-sill, balcony etc (see fig. 1).
+It can stand freely on a flat surface or may be hung in the upright position, from a window-sill, balcony etc. (see fig. 1).

-- 1. Revolve thermostat knob fully - CLOCKWISE to the number '8' position 2.
-Plug in the room unit mains cable, and - switch on the electricity, red mains light will illuminate. - 3.
-Select 'Fan Only' with the mode switch The fan will start. - Select 'Fan Speed' with the fan speed switch, high or low depending on air velocity required. - 5.
-Select 'Cooling' with the mode switch, and revolve the thermostat knob fully ANTI-CLOCKWISE to he number '1' position.
-If fitted the external heat exchanger fan and the water pump in the room unit will start.
-After a delay of 10 mins the green 'Cooling' light will illuminate and the machine will proceed to cool the air.
+- 1. Revolve thermostat knob fully clock to the number "8" position. - Plug in the room unit mains cable, and switch on electricity, red mains light will illuminate. - Select fan only.
+With the mode switch.
+The fan will start. - Select "fan speed", with the fan speed switch.
+High or low depending on air velocity required - Select "cooling" with the mode switch, and revolve the thermostat knob fully anti-clockwise to the number "1" position. - The external heat exchanger fan and the water pump in the room unit will start.

+After a delay of 4 mins the green "cooling" light will illuminate and the machine will proceed to cool the air.